 Who should get a prenuptial agreement?

-People often think that prenuptial agreements are for the extremely wealthy, however there can be benefits to having a prenuptial agreement for just about any couple.
-If you have assets from before the marriage that you would like to protect, a prenuptial agreement is the perfect way to do so.
+People often think that prenuptial agreements are for the extremely wealthy, however, there can be benefits to having a prenuptial agreement for just about any couple.
+If you have assets from before the marriage that you would like to protect, a prenuptial agreement is a perfect way to do so.
 Premarital assets can include anything you owned before the marriage, inheritances to your children from previous relationships, or business interests.
-Prenuptials can also be extremely helpful in the case of a divorce because you have already decided ahead of time on the division of assets and even alimony!
+Prenuptials can also be extremely helpful in the case of divorce because you have already decided ahead of time on the division of assets and even alimony!

 What does a prenuptial agreement cover?

 A prenuptial agreement can cover a variety of issues including:

 - What marital property is and how to divide it

 - Division of employee benefits or retirement plans in the case of a divorce